-Figure SA-03.52: Breakdown scores of the acceptability of the overall Business Plan from informed customers
+Figure SA-05.55: Breakdown scores of the acceptability of the overall Business Plan from customers

-- 6.5.
-In addition to this formal research with current and future end user bill payers, WPD has conducted extensive engagement and research with stakeholders as part of our first and second draft Business Plan consultations.
+- 7.6.
+This is a conservative view of acceptability based on best practice recommendations to only consider those customers expressing explicit support rather than those providing a neutral view.
+Our review of water and gas company approaches has revealed that when calculating their overall acceptability scores, they often only discount explicit expressions of unacceptability and therefore include neutral responses as affirmative.
+Were WPD to do so, the findings reveal that during the final stage of acceptability testing: - Only 4% of informed customers find the plan unacceptable, with a further 8% feeling they were unable to comment. - Therefore 88% of customers did not express any dissatisfaction with the acceptability of the plan. - 7.7.
+In addition to this formal research with current and future end user bill payers, WPD has conducted extensive engagement and research with stakeholders as part of our first, second and third draft Business Plan consultations.
 The resounding verdict was that our first proposals accurately reflected their priorities and provided an excellent starting point for negotiating exact levels of ambition.
-This is a testament to the wide ranging co-creation processes used to develop the plan. - 6.6.
-As part of these consultations, we sought early views on the acceptability of our proposals, which in turn helped to inform the refinement process and provide insights of areas of the plan that required change.
+This is a testament to the wide ranging co-creation processes used to develop the plan. - 7.8.
+As part of these consultations, we sought early views on the acceptability of our proposals, which in turn helped to inform the refinement process and provide insights around areas of the plan that required change.
 As we continued to listen to stakeholders and make changes to our proposals in light of their feedback, we saw the levels of acceptability increase, especially in areas where the levels of ambition within our commitments were raised between draft one and draft two.
-Where our initial first draft proposals gained positive feedback from the outset and therefore fewer changes were requested, we saw the already high acceptability levels maintained. - 6.7.
+Where our first draft proposals gained positive feedback from the outset and therefore fewer changes were requested, we saw the already high acceptability levels maintained. - 7.9.
 At workshops to consult on our first draft Business Plan, 56 stakeholders voted on the overall acceptability of the proposals.
 A further 112 stakeholders were surveyed on our second draft Business Plan.
 The results revealed that:

-• 84% of stakeholders responding to WPD's second draft Business Plan consultation find the overall plan acceptable
+84% of stakeholders responding to WPD's second draft Business Plan consultation find the overall plan acceptable

-- 6.8.
+7.10.
 In addition, the acceptability specifically of WPD's core commitments is even higher.
+It revealed:

-It revealed: - 87%-97% acceptability of WPD's core commitments within the twelve service delivery areas.
-This breaks down as follows (figure SA-03.53):
+87%-97% acceptability of WPD's core commitments within the twelve service delivery areas.
+This breaks down as follows (figure SA-05.56):